Identification of Peer Effects with Miss-specified Peer Groups: Missing Data and Group Uncertainty: (Possibly) Miss-specified Groups

-where
+where,

-From the above, it is immediately clear that $\mathbb{E}[\overline{v}_i|N,\mathbf{x}_g]\neq 0$.
-There are three reasons for this, each corresponding to a term in equation \eqref{redex}.
-First, the researcher specifies $\alpha_1=\alpha_2$, which may be violated.
-This yields the term $t_1$.
-Second, the researcher includes the exogenous characteristics and outcomes of those in group 2 on the right hand side of the structural equations for the group 1 outcomes.
-This yields yields the term $t_2$.
-Finally, the researcher miss-specifies the group size to be $N$ instead of $N/2$.
-This, leads the reduced form parameter to be incorrectly specified as $\pi(N)$ rather than $\pi(N/2)$, yielding the term $t_3$.
-All of these terms are correlated with $\overline{x}_i$, hence any estimator (e.g. non-linear least squares) based on $\mathbb{E}[\overline{v}_i|N,\mathbf{x}_g]=0$ is inconsistent for $\gamma,\delta,\beta$.
+There are three sources of miss-specification, each corresponding to a term in equation \eqref{redex}.
+First, the researcher miss-specifies the correlated effect, yielding the term $a$.
+Second, by specifying only one group the researcher erroneously includes the exogenous characteristics and outcomes of those in group 2 in the structural equation determining the outcomes for group 1.
+This yields the term $b$.
+Finally, the researcher miss-specifies the group size to be $n_0$ instead of $n_0/2$.
+This leads the reduced form parameter to be incorrectly specified as $\pi(n_0)$ rather than $\pi(n_0/2)$, yielding the term $c$.
+Due to these terms, the error $\overline{v}_i$ depends on $\overline{x}_i$ and $n_0$. \textbf{Example 2 - Subset miss-specification.} Now switch the roles of the groups and the specified groups in Example 1, such that the researcher divides one group into two specified groups, each of size $n_0/2$.
+Then we obtain, for individual $i$ in group 1,

-The example above considered the case in which the specified group contained the group.
-In contrast, if the groups contain the specified groups, the first two sources of miss-specification are eliminated.
-This is because, if all individuals in specified group $g$ are in group $g_0$ then they share the same correlated effect, and, the sum of the outcomes and exogenous characteristics over all those in group $g_0$ but not in group $g$ is common to all those in group $g$.
-Hence, the terms $t_1$ and $t_2$ do not arise if the specified groups are contained within the groups.
-Since it is unclear how to otherwise mitigate these sources of miss-specification, we hence proceed under the following assumption \begin{assumption}[Subset miss-specification] For all $(i,j)\in\mathcal{S}^2$, $g(i)=g(j)\Rightarrow g_0(i)=g_0(j)$ \end{assumption} and the remainder of the paper focuses on miss-specification arising due to incorrect specification of the group size (i.e. due to $t_3$).